JackWalpole/splitwavepy/docs/real_data.rst

 	measure = sw.EigenM(realdata)
 	measure.plot()

 It worked, kind of.
 The maximum delay time in the grid search is a bit high.
-We can change this as explained in :ref:`setgrid`.
+We can change this using the lags keyword ``lags=(2,)`` as explained in :ref:`setgrid`.

 .. nbplot::
 	:include-source: